 We were incorporated under Nevada law in January 2001.
 On May 15, 2001, we acquired all of the outstanding common stock of a Massachusetts corporation engaged in a drug delivery development business.
 After the acquisition, we merged with the Massachusetts corporation and are the surviving corporation.
-For additional information, please see Note 1 to our Consolidated Financial Statements included in this Annual Report on Form 10-K. In December 2003 we organized Pro-Pharmaceuticals Securities Corp. as a wholly-owned Delaware subsidiary, the sole purpose of which is to hold our cash and cash equivalents in a tax efficient manner.
+In December 2003 we organized Pro-Pharmaceuticals Securities Corp. as a wholly-owned Delaware subsidiary, the sole purpose of which is to hold our cash and cash equivalents in a tax efficient manner.